The Different Types of Leukemia Acute and Chronic Leukemia Disease

 3) Chronic Lymphocytic or CLL

-CLL is the most common in adults, especially those who are 60 or older and is rare among children.
+The CLL type is the most common in adults, especially those who are 60 or older and is rare among children.

-Exposure to chemicals used in agriculture is one of the causes of leukemia.
+Exposure to chemicals used in agriculture is one of the probable CLL causes.